-Thyroid replacement therapy, thyroid stimulating hormone levels and long-term health outcomes in patients with hypothyroidism: a longitudinal study
+Thyroid replacement therapy, thyroid stimulating hormone concentrations, and long term health outcomes in patients with hypothyroidism: longitudinal study

 |Publication status||Published - 3 Sep 2019|

 - Hypothyroidism, TSH, cardiovascular diseases, fractures, mortality, THIN